 TAZ Zone-Based ATO

 The two maps at right show regionwide ATO metrics for 2019, calculated for both auto and transit modes at the traffic analysis zone (TAZ) level.
-The TAZ-based ATO metrics consider 1) our regions distribution of households and jobs, 2) travel time to the workplace during the peak commute hours, and 3) an inverse weighting of opportunities that fully counts those that are nearby and a discounting for others in proportion to how far way they are.
-The python code that creates WFRC’s TAZ-based ATO metrics from the three items above, and the decay function used for the inverse weighting is available online from our github repository.
+The TAZ-based ATO metrics consider 1) our region’s distribution of households and jobs, 2) travel time to the workplace during the peak commute hours, and 3) an inverse weighting of opportunities that fully counts those that are nearby and a discounting for others in proportion to how far way they are.
+The Cube Voyager script for calculating TAZ_based ATO is built into the Wasatch Front travel demand model (v8.3.1) and employs mode-specific distance decay functions that reflect regional travel patterns.

 These maps show a composite view of workplace accessibility.
 Composite ATO allows the accessibility for residential areas to be viewed on equal footing as job-intensive areas, by combining household access to nearby jobs together with workplace access to members of the labor force into a single metric.
 This is accomplished by scaling job area measures to household area measures using the region’s jobs-to-household ratio.